hummingbot/hummingbot/documentation/docs/developers/connectors/task4.md

 #### 1. Rate Limit per endpoint

 This refers to rate limits that are applied on a per endpoint basis.
 For this rate limit type, the key information to retrieve for each endpoint would be its assigned **limit** and **time interval**.
+Note that the time interval is on a rolling basis.
+For example, if an endpoint's rate limit is 20 and the time interval is 60, this meant that the throttler will check if there are 20 calls made(to the same endpoint) within the past 60 seconds from the current moment.

 !!! note
     Examples of existing connectors that utilizes this rate limit implementation are:</br>